 When making your plan for translation and localization, cost estimation for each stage is a crucial factor.
-Whether you insource or outsource has a great effect on this projection.
+Whether you own or partner has a great effect on this projection.
 MotionPoint can reduce initial costs when hired to support translation projects.
 This would likely occur in the Agile phase, which would benefit your company from specialized translation and localization.
-When a company in the Agile phase outsources projects, they gain access to specialized talent and leverage agile-savvy vendors, and boosts the quality of its outsourcing by focusing on outcomes rather than outputs.
+When a company in the Agile phase uses a partner, they gain access to specialized talent and leverage agile-savvy vendors, and boosts quality by focusing on outcomes rather than outputs.

 Reducing Ongoing Costs

 MotionPoint also reduces ongoing costs by utilizing the latest technology and software integrations, which would be unavailable or expensive to use in-house.
-For example, technology such as translation memory (TM) tools and translation glossaries feature linguistic databases that leverage translation to automate and optimize projects.
-These tools, along with leveraging NMT and continuous translation, also automate to reduce translation costs, and give you a shorter turn-around time and maintain consistency.
+Our new Adaptive Translation™ combines translation memory (TM), algorithmic translation, and artificial intelligence to automate and optimize projects.
+This is how we reduce translation costs, give you a shorter turn-around time, and maintain consistency.
 There is also a lower margin for error when you partner with a professional translation company and benefit from their technology.